 In the derm world, photodynamic therapy is well-known.
 But odds are, if you aren’t someone who lives and breathes dermatology—like we do at Luminary—you’re probably wondering what is photodynamic therapy?

-There’s also evidence that PDT is able to damage the blood vessels within tumors and to activate the patient’s immune system to attack malignant cells.
+There’s also evidence that PDT (also known as blue light therapy) is able to damage the blood vessels within tumors and activate the patient’s immune system to attack malignant cells.
 Several photodynamic therapy treatments may be necessary and this variety of therapy may be used alone or alongside other treatments for cancer, such as surgery, radiation therapy or chemotherapy.

 Are there side effects of PDT? — Although PDT is considered a safe treatment option, there are side effects associated with any medical procedure.
 Common side effects of PDT include localized redness, hyperpigmentation, bruising, infection, and scarring.
 These side effects are usually mild and resolve on their own within a few weeks.

 Do I need PDT? — Roughly 58 million Americans have precancerous sun spots, also known as actinic keratoses.
 They develop as a result of years of sun exposure.
 People with fair skin, blonde or red hair, a history of frequent sun exposure, a tendency to freckle or burn, or a weakened immune system are at a higher risk of developing these sunspots.
 They generally appear after the age of 40.
 PDT is commonly used to treat actinic keratoses.

 If the shoe fits…. don’t jump to conclusions!
 Schedule an appointment with one of our outstanding providers and they will assess the situation and tell you if PDT is right for you!
 And in the meantime, check out the Skin Cancer Foundation’s tips on detecting actinic keratoses yourself.